joshjohanning/github-misc-scripts/gh-cli/README.md

 ```

+## delete-workflow-runs-for-workflow.sh

+This DELETES *ALL* workflow runs for a particular workflow in a repo.
+Can pass in a workflow file name or workflow ID.

 ## download-private-release-artifact.sh

 Downloads a release artifact from a private/internal repository.
 Can either download latest version or specific version, and supports file pattern matching to download one or multiple files.
 See [docs](https://cli.github.com/manual/gh_release_download) for more info.